KimchiHelping You Find the Best

 Homemade Kimchi Are Usually Stored in a Plastic Container

-Most home-based stores their kimchi in plastic containers.
+Most home-based shops package their kimchi in plastic containers.
 These hold well and can preserve your batch a little longer than the pouches do.
 This is a great option if you are planning on keeping the kimchi for a longer time.
 You can put a plastic wrap over it to contain the smell.

 Kimchi in a Jar Lasts Longer